 The Behavioral Health Workforce Development service category addresses the shortage of qualified individuals who provide services in San Francisco's public mental health system.
-This includes developing and maintaining a culturally competent workforce that includes individuals with client and family member experience who are capable of providing client- and family-driven services that promote wellness, recovery, and resiliency.
+This includes developing and maintaining a culturally humble and culturally competent workforce that includes individuals with client and family member experience who are capable of providing client- and family-driven services that promote wellness, recovery, and resiliency.
 This service category includes 1) the Mental Health Career Pathways Program, 2) Training and Technical Assistance, 3) Residency and Internship Programs, and 4) (state-funded) Financial Incentive Programs.

 In 2009, MHSA received an initial \$4.6 million allocation of MHSA funding to support Workforce, Development, Education and Training (WDET) activities.
-San Francisco has developed a strong collection of activities san programs designed to achieve WDET goals.
-Through CPP activities, the decision was made to sustain MHSA WDET activities, described below, with CSS funds.
+San Francisco has developed a strong collection of activities and programs designed to achieve WDET goals.
+Through Career Pathway Program (CPP) activities, the decision was made to sustain MHSA WDET activities, described below, with CSS funds.
+SF MHSA's goal is to develop a behavioral health pipeline to increase the number of individuals that are informed about, choose to prepare for, and are successful in entering and/or completing behavioral health training programs.
+This work involves collaboration between MHSA, BHS, SFUSD, City College of San Francisco, San Francisco State University, and CIIS.